top of page

 Ross Peter Nelson is a writer, director, producer, and current president of Raven's Feather Productions theatre company.
 Primarily a playwright, he has also written short stories, technical books, and dabbles in film.
 Ross earned a Creative Writing MFA at the University of New Orleans.
 He taught classes there and at Carroll College.
 His work has been performed on three continents and he served as playwright-in-residence at the Can Serrat Artists’ Colony in Spain.

-Author, Presenter & Panelist KAREN HIGGINS
+Author, Presenter & Panelist DEBBIE BURKE

 Headshot Kim Vandel.jpg